In this easy Breakfast Pull-Apart Bread you can have your eggs, bacon, and toast all in one!

 So, my kids put in their suggestions all week long for the weekend.
 Haley usually votes for pancakes, while Trevor always wants waffles.
 And sometimes I can get them on the same page with cinnamon rolls – always a win.
 But two weeks ago, they both asked for eggs, bacon, and toast.

-I decided to combine all three into one and served it with some fresh fruit.
+I decided to combine all three into this Pull Apart Bread and served it with some fresh fruit.

 And they got it.